Degree type(s): Bachelor's

 Career Outlook for Radiologic Technology Majors

-Employment of radiologic and MRI technologists is projected to grow 13% from 2016 to 2026, faster than the average for all occupations.
-As the population grows older, there will be an increase in medical conditions, such as breaks and fractures caused by osteoporosis, which can require imaging to diagnose them.*
+Employment of radiologic and MRI technologists is projected to grow 9% from 2018 to 2028, faster than the average for all occupations.
+As the population grows older, there will be an increase in medical conditions, such as breaks and fractures caused by osteoporosis, which can require imaging to diagnose.*

 The two years of campus preparation for the Radiologic Technology program include courses in biology, chemistry, physics, mathematics, and psychology as well as courses to fulfill competence requirements.
 Following the campus preparation, the student applies for admission to a hospital school for an internship.
 The 24-month clinical internship may be taken at St. Alexius School of Radiologic Technology or Sanford Health Systems in Bismarck; Trinity Hospital School of Radiologic Technology, Minot; Rapid City Regional Hospital; Mayo School of Health-Related Sciences, Rochester, MN or at any other accredited school.